ugyenn-tsheringg/Predicting-Loan-Defaults-with-Deep-Learning/README.md

 Key Insight: Effective handling of class imbalance and feature skewness improved model robustness.

 ## Dataset
-Source: African Credit Scoring Challenge
+- Source: African Credit Scoring Challenge

-Features: Loan amounts, durations, country IDs, loan types, and more.
+- Features: Loan amounts, durations, country IDs, loan types, and more.

-Target: Binary (0: No default, 1: Default).
+- Target: Binary (0: No default, 1: Default).

 ## How It Works
+## Exploratory Data Analysis (EDA)
+- Inspected missing values, duplicates, and class distribution.
+- Visualized data using histograms, boxplots, and heatmaps.
+- Analyzed correlations to understand feature relationships with the target.

 ## Data Preprocessing:
 - Log transformations for skewed features.
+- Capped outliers at the 95th percentile to reduce extreme influence.
 - Standard scaling and one-hot encoding for categorical variables.
 - Feature engineering (e.g., loan duration in days, date-based features).

 ## Model Training:
+- Stratified train-validation split to preserve class distribution.
-- SMOTE to balance the minority class (defaults).
+- Applied SMOTE only to the training set to balance the minority class (defaults).
+- Used early stopping and learning rate reduction callbacks for better convergence.
 - Neural network trained with binary cross-entropy loss.

 ## Evaluation:
+- Main metric: F1 Score (chosen due to class imbalance).
+- Also reported: ROC AUC, Confusion Matrix, and Classification Report.

+## Key Visualizations
+- Distribution plots of raw and transformed features.
+- Correlation heatmaps.
-- Threshold tuning to optimize F1 Score.
+- Boxplots to detect outliers.
-- Visualizations for model performance and data insights.

-## Motivation
-This project was developed as part of a competitive challenge to address real-world financial risk assessment in African markets.
-It showcases my skills in deep learning, data preprocessing, and feature engineering while tackling a socially impactful problem.
+- Confusion matrix and loss curves during training.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for suggestions.